The Centre is involved in collaborative partnerships with the following organisations:

 The partnership-based aspect of the programme provides students with unique opportunities to collaborate with artists, curators and audiences in site-specific contexts and projects with established UK arts organisations including: ACME studios, Beaconsfield Vauxhall, Delfina Foundation, Design Museum, Gasworks, Lux, Stanhope, Tate, and Wysing Arts Centre.

 The partnership with CSNI builds on substantial collaborative research between Professors Andrew Dewdney and Victoria Walsh including ‘Tate Encounters: Britishness and Visual Cultures’ (AHRC, 2007-10) and ‘Cultural Value and the Digital’ (AHRC 2014, CCA, with CSNI and Tate).
-In addition, they have secured three collaborative doctoral awards: two AHRC CDAs with Tate (Dr. Ioanna Zouli; Victoria Young) and forthcoming award with Gasworks.
+In addition, they have secured three collaborative doctoral awards: two AHRC CDAs with Tate (Dr. Ioanna Zouli; Victoria Young) and one award with Gasworks (Rosie Hermon).